asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### What is the AsyncAPI Ambassador Program?

 The AsyncAPI Ambassador Program aims to bring AsyncAPI closer to both users and potential users of the project.

-The AsyncAPI Ambassador Program aims to provide users and community members with the necessary tools and resources to:
+It also aims to provide users and community members with the necessary tools and resources to:

 - Promote user cooperation and disseminate the necessary tools to any specific user.
 - Engage with the project in some way, either as a contributor, blogger, speaker, etc.